New Year, New Storage: 5 Ways to Keep Your Home Organized for the New YearBack to Blog

 The new year is synonymous with a fresh start, so what better way to hit the reset button than by getting organized at home?
 Well, now’s the perfect time to conquer that resolution, especially since January is National Organization Month.

-To help you get started, here are 5 tips for decluttering and reorganizing your space in 2021.
+To help you get started, here are 5 tips for decluttering and reorganizing your space.

 1. Store Holiday Decorations Properly